Generic selectors

 Law of reflection

-This simulation allows us to observe the reflection of a candle in a mirror and how the image looks to the eye.
-Drag the candle and check the results.
+This simulation of the law of reflection allows us to observe how a candle reflects in a mirror and how the image looks in the eye.
+Drag the candle and check the fulfillment of the law of reflection.

 Fiber optic cable